Skip to content

 When a tool call needs approval, netclaw posts a Block Kit prompt right in the thread:

-Shows the tool name, the exact command, and four buttons.
+Shows the tool name, the exact command, and the approval buttons.
 Only the user who triggered the request can approve.
 System-initiated tool calls (VerifiedAutomation) can be approved by anyone in the thread.

 The LLM can initiate conversations through two built-in tools: